Wabinab/xenoblade-chronicles-2/src/19_histories.md

 # Jin and Lora, Rulers' Congress, Fan's Funeral, Aegis's Servant

-===
+He'd just woken up from an unknowingly long sleep.
+Immediately he saw the girl, barely 10, with short hair up till her neck and covering her forehead, looking at him with fear.
+His glance seemed to scare her away, as she backed away one step.
+So this is his new Driver?
+Looked so young and timid and fearful.
+Naturally, he stood up.

-One day, a young girl awakened Jin by accident.
-The first time he saw her, she was scared to hell.
-He slowly stood up, looming on her.
-In the dark, a lame{{footnote: not 'boring', but 'not able to walk correctly because of physical injury to or weakness in the legs or feet', as defined [here.](https://dictionary.cambridge.org/dictionary/english/lame)}} guy, her dad, was complaining, "Y-you little scamp! _Do you know_, how much, **THE CORE YOU TOOK WAS WORTH?!!!**" Jin looked at the guy beat the young girl up.
+There was a guy to his left, looked thin and whimsy, from the constant work, insufficient nourishment, and prolonged intake of alcohol, a lame{{footnote: not 'boring', but 'not able to walk correctly because of physical injury to or weakness in the legs or feet', as defined [here.](https://dictionary.cambridge.org/dictionary/english/lame)}} himself, started scolding the little girl, "Y-you little scamp! _Do you know_, how much, **THE CORE YOU TOOK WAS WORTH?!!!** I stole it from the **castle!** Three- years- _it took me to get it..._ **AND NOW!!!**" He watched him went up to her and started beating her up.

-The guy continued, "I stole it from the **castle!** Three- years- _it took me to get it..._ **AND NOW!!!**" Her mom{{footnote: These relationships are all guesses.
-One don't know if that's her dad, and one don't know if this is her sister or her mom.
-One just make guesses to make the story sound more interesting.}} don't dare to rebel against him; but as she watched him snatched the knife on the table and went for her, she subconsciously stood up and grabbed his hand, pleaded,

-"**PLEASE!
+Another young woman in the house, sitting on her bed, did not dare rebel.
+She watched in fear as the guy went across the room towards the knife on the table, grabbed it in his hand, and was about to return.
+She mustered the courage, jumped on her feet, and grabbed his right hand, pleaded, "**PLEASE!
 SHE'S BARELY TEN YEARS OLD!!!**"

 "**SILENCE!!!
-STAY OUT OF IT!!!**" And he flung her away, her back hit the metal cabinet.
+STAY OUT OF IT!!!**"

-"**Yargh!**"
+"**Yargh!**" He flung her hard as her head knocked against the metal cabinet, immediately went unconscious.
+He continued towards the little girl, oblivious of the newly awakened Blade,

 "_If you die_, it'll be as good as new.
 You **brought this on yourself...!
-YAAAAARRRRRRRGGGGGHHHHH!!!**" The last shout was when Jin stuck his sword into his heart, and he collapsed.
+YAAAAARRRRRRRGGGGGHHHHH!!!**" The little girl cuddled on the floor, prepared for whatever to come; but she heard a stab in the meat and an anguished shout in intense pain, and the sound of a body collapsing on the floor.

-"From now on, I'll protect you." promised Jin.
-She slowly moved the arms protecting her head and looked at him, the giant figure.
-"I'll keep you safe, always..."
+"From now on, I'll protect you."
+He told the girl.
+She slowly removed her hands covering her eyes; he squatted in front of her, as he promised, "I'll keep you safe, always..."
 He softly caressed her head; she saw hope.
 "My name is Jin.
 What's yours?"

 He held out his hand, and her tiny hand grabbed his finger, full of trust.
 Childishly, she said, "_Lora_..."

 ---

-Jin opened his eyes and found himself immersed in green ether particles in a cryo pod.
-Healing ether particles gathered in maximum concentration, calming his core.
-Malos walked over him, seeing him awake, concluded, "It seems like sending Akhos was the right choice..."
+Jin was put in a cryo pod with concentrated healing green ether particles.
+Malos was looking over him, found him awake, started speaking to him, "It seems like sending Akhos was the right choice..."
 The cryo opened up and he sat up. "_You all right?_"

 "I've been through worse.
 I can handle it."

 Malos took a few seconds to muster his words, "_Jin...
 I swear I'll make your dream come true.
-So stop... putting yourself at risk._"
+So **stop**... putting yourself at risk._"

-He thought of his reply for a while, "There's... **still**... time."
+"There's... **still**... time."

 Malos knew who he's referring to, the one frozen within ice at his 5 o'clock.
 He asked, "Is that... part of your dream, too?"
-He didn't reply anything.
+He didn't reply.
 Malos wondered, "What are we, in the end?
 This hunger I feel, this thirst...
 Is it really my own?
 Or is it someone else's?"
 He looked at his palm, wondered is it his, or is it his Driver's? "_Huff._ Sometimes I can't tell...
 Tell me, Jin.
 Are you really... 'here'?
 I don't know... _where **I** really am._"

 "You're starting to sound like a human."